RobLowe1992/techcrunch_full_stack/feedback.md

 ## Planning / Process / Submission
 **0: Incomplete**
-> No submission received, or submission does not contain basic documentation of planning (ERD, wireframes, commit history, etc)
+> No submission received, or submission does not contain basic documentation of planning (ERD, wireframes, etc)